 Generally, if you grow chili outdoors you don’t need to add fertilizer to the soil.
 This, of course, depends on the quality of the soil you plant them in.
 If the soil is of poor quality you can mix an organic fertilizer into planting holes before transplanting the pepper plants.
 Continuing feeding the plants every two weeks with a liquid fertilizer after the plants begin to blossom and set fruit.

 If you are growing chili peppers indoors or outdoors in containers, you will need to add fertilizer after 3-4 weeks.
-The best fertilizer for chilies have a balanced NPK ratio.
-NPK stands for Nitrogen (N), Potassium (P), and Potassium (K) and commercial fertilizer are typically labeled with numbers (5-5-5, for example).
+The best fertilizer for chilies has a balanced NPK ratio.
+NPK stands for Nitrogen (N), Potassium (P), and Potassium (K) and commercial fertilizer is typically labeled with numbers (5-5-5, for example).

 Recently, I have started to use Bat Guano to feed my chili plants.
 Bat Guano is great because it does not smell and have a nice NPK.

 When the first fruits have sets you should feed the plants every week with high potassium fertilizer.
 This is the time when they need a lot of energy to make hot and tasty chili fruits!
 Make sure you use the best organic fertilizer or stuff you can find at home.
 For example, why don’t you make use of your coffee grounds (NPK = 2-0.3-0.6).

 Well, of course, when you grow chili plants they need water from time to time.
 You may wonder “how often should you water the chili plants?”